CourtneyJa/Space-Invaders/README.md

 Potential Add-ons

 I'd like to add scoring and the ability to earn more lives by reaching a certain points earned threshold.

+Update: I have converted this into an executable using PyInstaller!